Council tax - who has to pay

 For more information about business rates, visit our business rates pages.

-Council tax information for students can be found at gov.uk/council-tax/discounts-for-full-time-students.
+Check to see if you are eligible for a discount on your council tax if you are a full time student.
 If you think you shouldn't be paying council tax, contact our local taxation team for an application form and they'll help you complete it.

 Tell us if your circumstances change